Goods and Services Tax (GST)

 - Harmonized System Nomenclature (HSN) code is used for the classification of goods.
 (HSN is a globally-adopted product description and coding system)

-The commodities and services subject to GST are categorized under four tax slabs, viz.
-5%, 12%, 18%, and 28%.
-However, GST is not applicable to certain commodities such as jute, fish, eggs, fresh meat, milk, curd, fresh fruits, buttermilk, vegetables, etc. Most
+The commodities and services subject to GST are predominantly categorized under three tax slabs, viz.
+5%, 18%, and 40% w.e.f.
+22 September 2025.
+GST is not applicable to essentia commodities such as fish, eggs, fresh meat, milk, curd, fresh fruits, buttermilk, vegetables,jute, etc. Most of the goods are covered under the 5% and 18% tax slabs, while services are generally taxable at 18%.

 - Input Tax Credit (ITC): The recipient of goods or services would be eligible to claim ITC subject to certain restrictions.
 The ITC availed is eligible to be utilized as a set-off against the payment of taxes, subject to prescribed restrictions2.

-inputs only from GST-compliant businesses, which in turn would help detect and minimize tax frauds.
+inputs, input services, and capital goods only from GST-compliant businesses, which in turn would help detect and minimize tax frauds.

 - Digitization: Procedures for different processes such as registration, tax payments, refunds, returns, etc. have been automated and simplified under a unified platform - GSTN (Goods and Services Tax Network).
 This has facilitated the creation of a platform for swift processing since the interface between the taxpayer and the tax authorities has reduced.

-- E-invoicing: Businesses having turnover above INR 50 million4 million4 in a financial year are required to comply with e-invoicing provisions.
+- E-invoicing: Businesses having turnover above INR 50 Million4 Million4 in a financial year are required to comply with e-invoicing provisions.
 Accordingly, they are required to incorporate a unique Invoice Reference Number (IRN) and QR Code generated online on their B2B and export invoices.
-While e-invoicing is not applicable to B2C supplies, taxpayers having turnover more than INR 5 billion are required to generate a dynamic QR Code for enabling digital payments.
+While e-invoicing is not applicable to B2C supplies, taxpayers having turnover more than INR 5 Billion are required to generate a dynamic QR Code for enabling digital payments.
 E-invoicing is currently prevalent in Brazil, China, South Korea, etc.

 - Compliances: Compliances have been simplified through the harmonization of tax rates, procedures, and allied laws.
 A taxpayer is required to file monthly/quarterly GST returns disclosing their outward supplies, availment of ITC, and discharge of applicable tax liability.
-Furthermore, companies having an aggregate turnover of more than INR
+Furthermore, companies having an aggregate turnover of more than INR 20 Million are required to comply with annual filings, while those with turnover more than INR 50 Million should additionally reconcile their books of accounts with GST returns.

 - Valuation: Valuation plays a paramount role in GST.
 The GST Law accepts the transaction value where price is the sole consideration, and the supplier and recipient are unrelated.
 However, in case of related party transactions, or where price is not